vsavkin/angulardart-sample-app/README.md

 # Talk to Me

-## Overview

-It is a sample Web application built using `AngularDart` where you can.

 ## Dart and AngularDart

 `Dart` is a new platform for Web development that includes a language, tools, and libraries. `AngularDart` is a framework that enables building rich client-side applications.